folkertdev/elm-brotli/README.md

 This is an awful format to implement, especially when porting c-style javascript code to a functional language like elm.
 Therefore:

-* the implementation is slow
+* the implementation is relatively slow, ~5MB/s (huge error bars on that number)
 * there are probably still bugs (likely with 1-character fixes)

 If you run into these issues with a specific input, let me know.